- Bachelor of Arts, Brown University, 1999

 - Master of Arts, Columbia University, 2000

 - Doctor of Philosophy, Columbia University, 2006

-He has been a visiting scholar or fellow at the Center for the Advanced Study of the Visual Arts at the National Gallery of Art, at the University of Minnesota Institute for Advanced Studies, and at the Centre for Architecture Theory Criticism and History at the University of Queensland; and he has received the B. Wade and Jane B. White Fellowship and the Class of 1957 Distinguished Professor Award from Oberlin College.
+He has also taught at the Princeton University School of Architecture, and been a visiting scholar or fellow at the Center for the Advanced Study of the Visual Arts at the National Gallery of Art, at the University of Minnesota Institute for Advanced Studies, and at the Centre for Architecture Theory Criticism and History at the University of Queensland; and he has received the B. Wade and Jane B. White Fellowship and the Class of 1957 Distinguished Professor Award from Oberlin College.